Case Status

 United States of America

-During WWII, the Nazis seized a train of stolen Jewish possession from Jews living in Hungary.
+During WWII, the Nazis seized a train of stolen Jewish possessions from Jews living in Hungary.
 The train, containing numerous boxcars was dubbed the "Gold Train."
 At the end of the war, the United States Army took custody of the Hungarian Gold Train in 1945 while the train was in Austria.

 Instead of returning the possessions to Hungary or to the heirs and survivors, many of the items were looted because the U.S. Army failed to provide proper safeguards.
 Much of the rest of the art was sold at auction.